tatpongkatanyukul/iDNAM/Phase1/readme.md

 ## Step 9

 The bridge geometry is created based on shape (from step 7) and cross-section (from step 8).

+Note: the "cut" of the bridge may look different from the "cut" of the effective faces used to make bridge, because the bridge bounds are based on an origin depending on the "```shape``` ```fit```" option, while the effective faces are always based on (0,0,0).

 ![Make Bridge](https://github.com/tatpongkatanyukul/iDNAM/blob/main/Phase1/MakeBridge.png)